Which one would we choose?

 Reduce the intensity if you feel a little tender in the teeth and gums or increase it if you want to make full use of the powerful motor for that invigorating clean.

-Sonicare offer a range of interchangeable brush heads that work with the vast majority of their brush handles.
+Sonicare offers a range of interchangeable brush heads that work with the vast majority of their brush handles.

 In the box of the DiamondClean comes 3 of those different styles.
 You get 1 x AdaptiveClean, 1 x DiamondClean Standard and 1 x InterCare Standard.